-In a newly published World Health Organization report, “The Health Workforce in India,” co-author University of Hawaiʻi at Mānoa Assistant Professor Victoria Y. Fan has brought attention to the level of education and medical qualifications of physicians and other healthcare providers in India.
+In a newly published World Health Organization report, “The Health Workforce in India,” co-author University of Hawaiʻi at Mānoa assistant professor of Public Health Victoria Y. Fan has brought attention to the level of education and medical qualifications of physicians and other healthcare providers in India.
 Fan and co-author Oxford University Professor Sudhir Anand’s 104-page book includes a three-page summary of key findings.

 “The monograph examines the distribution, patterns and inequalities of the health workforce in India by education, gender and urban-rural stratum,” says Fan.
 “The report also lists the districts that lack any qualified nurses and qualified dentists, which may be useful for policymakers who wish to address these significant disparities that affect access to healthcare services.”